0c0w3/troubleshooter/README.md

 "http://www.mozilla.org:99".
 Use "*" to bless all domains.
 To bless multiple domains, put them in a space-delimited string.

+Firefox 10 is the oldest supported Firefox.
+Some troubleshooting data is unavailable on versions older than 18.

 Technical Notes
 ---------------

 The `mozTroubleshoot` API is backed by the [Troubleshoot.jsm][troubleshoot-jsm] API introduced in Firefox 18.
-The add-on includes a copy of that module so that users running older versions can use the add-on, too.
+The add-on includes a copy of that module so that users running older versions can use the add-on, too, although some data will be unavailable.
 The copy was pulled from [mozilla-central revision f3f379beb585][troubleshoot-jsm-rev] and was modified to remove its preprocessing directives.

 [troubleshoot-jsm]: http://mxr.mozilla.org/mozilla-central/source/toolkit/content/Troubleshoot.jsm
 [troubleshoot-jsm-rev]: http://hg.mozilla.org/mozilla-central/file/f3f379beb585/toolkit/content/Troubleshoot.jsm